Melatonin: Health Benefits and How to Optimize Levels

 Melatonin may also help to improve your brain health.
 According to a 2021 review published in Antioxidants (Basel), melatonin may help to reduce the risk of neurodegenerative disorders (5).
 Melatonin is a powerful antioxidant.
 It prevents the peroxidation of cardiolipin and other membrane lipids.
 It also helps protein trafficking, signaling, and ATP energy.

 It affects condensate liquid-liquid phase separation (LLPS) and helps to balance the composition of mRNA and RNA-binding proteins through the regulation of N6-methyladenosine (m6A) changes.
-Thus it seems that by regulating phase separation in the brain, melatonin may be a great target for neurodegenerative disorders.
+Thus, it seems that by regulating phase separation in the brain, melatonin may be a great target for neurodegenerative disorders.

-A 2022 research published in Biochemical Pharmacology has also found that melatonin may help to improve cognitive function (6).
+2022 research published in Biochemical Pharmacology has also found that melatonin may help to improve cognitive function (6).
 This animal study has found that melatonin may help to reduce endoplasmic reticulum stress and improve synaptic plasticity.
 This suggests that melatonin may be beneficial for neurodegenerative disorders and cognitive dysfunction.
 Research gate image

 melatonin